khanhn201/nekRS/examples/turbChannel_smartredis/README.md

 The outputs of the nekRS and trainer will be within the `./nekRS` directory created at runtime.

 ## Known Issues and Tips
 - The clustered deployment requires at least 3 nodes for training and 2 nodes for inference since it deploys each component on a distinct set of nodes.
-Also note that the SmartSim database can be run on a single node or sharded across multiple nodes (>=3).
+Also note that the SmartSim database can be run on a single node or sharded across 3 or more nodes (sharding across 2 nodes is not allowed).
 - On Aurora, inference can only be run on the CPU. nekRS will still run on the GPU, but model inference will be executed on the host.
 This is due to a limitation of RedisAI on Intel hardware.